 A growing number of people are choosing to not stay in Canada and go abroad to spend their Golden Years.
 There are a number of reasons for this.
 They could be tired of the long winters and chilly weather that encompass the climate of a large majority of the country; maybe they want to live more cheaply; perhaps it’s just a matter of wanting to experience different cultures more, and living abroad makes this a greater possibility.
 Whatever the case, just take a look at this list from MSNBC to see what the most popular places to live abroad among retirees are:

 In Stanford in Palo Alto, California, researchers have determined that the American classroom system isn’t doing a good job of teaching English, even though the number of students whose first language isn’t English is growing.
 Nearly five million students cite another language than English as their primary language, which accounts for eleven percent of the total student population.
 This is not just an American concern either.
+Learn more about this unique story here.

 If you’re looking for the best way for someone to learn English, consider this question: How did you learn your native language?
 Were you just given a bunch of books and told to memorize nouns, verbs and sentence structure?
 We’ll venture a guess and say no. Rather, you probably listened to your parents and those around you and mimicked them.
 You saw what words they used in a given situation and you used those same words.
 You learned the language by listening and speaking, while reading and writing didn’t come until later on.